Sustainability & Tech

 The alternative is to use renewable hydrogen, through the electrolysis of water molecules and hydrogen-producing microbes.
 But this technology is still in limited use and the processes are expensive.

-The biggest challenges for all shippers and carriers are the costs and complications of switching from diesel to alternative fuels.
+The biggest challenges for all shippers and carriers are the costs and complications of switching from diesel to alternative fuels – but it is possible.
 Diversifying energy portfolios gives shippers flexibility, supporting an agile supply chain.
 Setting up strategic partnerships with carriers and energy providers can increase the financial viability and long-term program success.
+As governments, organizations, and consumers continue to shift their sights on a clean energy future with more stringent emissions targets, shippers should expect and set themselves up for a future of alternative fuels.